Can I take classes without being admitted to the program?

 Applicants may have the GRE waived for admission to the MPA or MPP program if they meet one of the following criteria:

 The above criteria will be verified via official transcripts or records that have been sent to the ASU Graduate Admissions office.
-If you know you've met one of the above criteria when completing the online application, skip over the GRE portion of the application.
+If you know you have met one of the above criteria when completing the online application, skip over the GRE portion of the application.

 There is NO minimum score required for admission.
-If your Junior/Senior GPA was a 3.0 – 3.39, you will "most likely" be admitted, unless your GRE score is low or very low.
 The GRE is used as an indicator of whether the student is ready for graduate-level coursework.
 Most applicants score in the mid-range or higher.
 The verbal and quantitative portions of the GRE are scored between 130–170, and the average score falls somewhere around 150-152.
 The analytical writing section of the GRE is scored between 0 and 6 in half-point increments, and the average is approximately 3.5 (Source: Kaplan Test Prep).
 If your junior/senior GPA was a 2.99 or lower, GRE scores are reviewed to determine academic readiness.